hrydgard/ppsspp-site/docs/faq.md

 <a name="memstick"></a>

-## Where is the memory stick folder?
+## Where is the memory stick folder with my save data?

+The real PSP stored save data on a memory stick, similar to today's SD cards.
+PPSSPP simulates the memory stick with a folder.
+Inside, you'll find a PSP directory, and within there's SAVEDATA (for real PSP saves) and PPSSPP_STATE (save states), for example.

 If you have PPSSPP 1.12 or later and are on desktop, you can open it directly from within the emulator.
 Just go to Settings/System and choose Open Memstick Folder.

 Where it is depends on the platform:

 * Windows: Either in the directory "memstick" in PPSSPP, or in your documents directory.
 There's also an additional shortcut, just choose "File->Open Memstick Folder..." to find it.
-* Mac/Linux: Look in .config/PPSSPP in your home directory.
+* Mac/Linux: Look in .config/ppsspp in your home directory.
 Some distributions may have it in other places.
 * Android: In older versions it was always in the /PSP directory at the root of your shared storage.
 In Android 11 and later with PPSSPP 1.12 or later, it's configurable.

-Sharing controls between the two instances can be an issue though..
+[More information here](/docs/getting-started/save-data-and-storage.md).

 ## What are the PC CPU and GPU requirements?